ncbi/TPMCalculator/README.md

 TPMCalculator
 ===

-This program calculates the TPM values for the exons and introns.
+This program calculates the TPM values for the genes, transcripts, exons and introns from NGS RNA-Seq aligned reads (BAM files).
 It also compile a set of files per samples with the raw counts, TPM for exons and introns individually for the gene and transcripts.